Why reward is not mainly about money

 Employers automatically think that reward is about money, so it’s not necessary at all, then?
 ‘No, even just taking the time to write a personal message is enough.
 Sometimes, it doesn’t take any more than that.
 There are plenty of studies indicating that people want to feel heard, seen and validated.
 If you can’t do that, all the rest is pointless – it’s wasted money.’

 What can leaders do better?
 ‘Reward and value have to do with everything that is not monetary.
-That means you start defining certain milestones in an employee’s career and you set up a personalised way of rewarding them.
+That means you start defining certain milestones in an employee’s career and you set up a personalized way of rewarding them.

 Programs that help people feel valued